Quantifying symmetric exchange in ultrathin ferromagnetic films with chirality: Methods for Exchange Determination

+\paragraph{Bloch Law Limitation for 2D} The Bloch law is particularly suitable for describing the $M_{\rm s}(T)$ character of bulk samples at low temperatures \cite{Maeda.1973}, where $\eta \simeq 0.0587$ \cite{Vaz.2008,Yastremsky.2019}.
+In this case, using the Bloch law to determine $A$, via a fit to Eqn.~\eqref{m_reduction_bloch}, requires the quantitative determination of $M_\mathrm{S}(0)$.
+While Bloch’s $T^{3/2}$ law has been used to quantify exchange for nanometer-thick films \cite{ Shahbazi.2019}, some have questioned its validity in the ultrathin regime, as the reduced dimensionality strongly influences the spin-wave DOS \cite{Seavey.1958,Erickson.1991,Nembach.2015}.
+Consequently, several works employed a modified Bloch law \cite{Kipferl.2004,Cojocaru.2014,Nembach.2015}, for instance, by renormalizing the factor $\eta$ to account for the altered magnon density in the ultrathin limit \cite{Nembach.2015}.
+In the following section, we estimate $A$ for our $t = 1 (2)$~nm films using values determined for NiFe films, i.e. $\eta \approx 0.3 (0.17)$\cite{Nembach.2015}.
+However, we caution that such an approach is still limited by the $T^{3/2}$ dependence of $M_\mathrm{S}(T)$ derived for 3D systems.
+Overall, a generalization of the 3D Bloch law approach to ultrathin ferromagnets is inherently challenging.

-A more direct approach for ultrathin films has been proposed, which directly includes the 2D nature of the system into the $M_\mathrm{S}(T)$ expression \cite{Yastremsky.2019}.
-As a first approach for ultrathin films, it appears sufficient to limit considerations to the fundamental spin-wave mode only (homogeneous mode profile over the film thickness), which is the basis of the 2D model with the dispersion given by $\omega(k) = \omega_0 + 2 \gamma A/M_\mathrm{S}(0) k^2$ \cite{Yastremsky.2019}.
-In this case, $\rho(\omega)$ is a constant with $\rho(\omega)$ proportional to $M_\mathrm{S}(0)/A$.
-The inclusion of a finite spin-wave frequency gap $\omega_0$, which results from dipolar interactions, anisotropies and external magnetic fields, is indispensable to model a finite $M_\mathrm{S}$ for $T>0$ (Mermin Wagner theorem \cite{Mermin.1966}).
-The calculation then results in \cite{Yastremsky.2019}
+\paragraph{Bloch Law Revised for 2D} A more intuitive approach has been proposed for ultrathin films, which explicitly incorporates their 2D character within the $M_\mathrm{S}(T)$ expression \cite{Yastremsky.2019}.
+As a first approximation, it appears sufficient to consider only the fundamental spin-wave mode, which has a uniform profile over the film thickness.
+The simplest dispersion for such a 2D model is given by $\omega(k) = \omega_0 + 2 \gamma A/M_\mathrm{S}(0) k^2$ \cite{Yastremsky.2019}.
+For this dispersion, $\rho(\omega)$ is a constant in 2D, proportional to $M_\mathrm{S}(0)/A$.
+Notably, the inclusion of a frequency gap $\omega_0$, due to dipolar interactions, anisotropies and external fields, is critical to model a finite $M_\mathrm{S}$ for $T>0$ \cite{Mermin.1966}.
+This results in the expression \cite{Yastremsky.2019}

-Here, a fitting of $A$ to $M_\mathrm{S}(T)$ requires knowledge of the film thickness, but is independent of $M_\mathrm{S}(0)$.
-Importantly, the 2D model needs to be improved if thickness modes are significantly populated\cite{Seavey.1958}.
-Even for films with a thickness of a few nanometers only, the thermal population of perpendicular standing spin-wave (PSSW) modes can play a role for temperatures usually used in magnetometry.
-An estimate for their contibution can be given by considering the Bose-Einstein distribution $N(\omega)$ with
+In this case (c.f.
+Bloch law), the determination of $A$ requires knowledge of the film thickness ($t$), but is independent of $M_\mathrm{S}(0)$.

+\paragraph{2D Confinement Modes} However, the 2D model needs considerable improvement if thickness modes are significantly populated \cite{Seavey.1958}.
+Even for nanometer thick films, the thermal population of perpendicular standing spin-wave (PSSW) modes can be considerable at temperatures typically usually used in magnetometry measurements.
+An estimate of their contribution can be obtained by considering the Bose-Einstein distribution $N(\omega)$ with